Campus WebsitesBoston, MA Valencia, Spain Berklee Online

 The Office of Student Accounts is responsible for all financial matters pertaining to students’ accounts, including the billing and collection of tuition, fees, and overpayment refunds.

-The Office of the Student Accounts provides information about how to make payments, waive health insurance, sign up for e-refunds, or learn more about Berklee's Tuition Management Systems (TMS) payment plan.
+The Office of the Student Accounts provides information about how to make payments, waive health insurance, sign up for e-refunds, or learn more about the flexible payment plan offered by our partner Nelnet Campus Commerce (Nelnet).

 Berklee College of Music